profile-project/profile/README.md

 Profile is a self-hosted, micro-blogging platform for individuals who own their data.

-Profile is a standard for defining `profile.json` files which are what make up the Profile network.
+Profile is a standard for defining `profile.json` files which are the building blocks of the Profile network.

 ## Getting started
-The easiest way to get started is by creating your very own profile right [here](https://github.com/chickencoder/profile-starter)
+The easiest way to get started is by creating your very own profile right [here](https://github.com/chickencoder/profile-starter)!

 ## What is Profile
 Put simply, a Profile is a JSON file that is hosted on a web server.
 Each file represents the profile of an individual.
 From their profile, an individual can reveal as much or as little as they wish about themselves.
 They can also attach links to pictures, write simple text posts, update their bio and list their hobbies and fellow profile friends.